Malvoz/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 Here are the supported values for the `loading` attribute:

-- `auto`: Default lazy-loading behavior of the browser, which is the same as not including the attribute.
 - `lazy`: Defer loading of the resource until it reaches a [calculated distance](#load-in-distance-threshold) from the viewport.
 - `eager`: Load the resource immediately, regardless of where it's located on the page.